 - 2 bay leaves

-- 1 dry red chily, broken into half
+- 1 dry red chilli, broken into half

 - 1 tbsp. roasted coriander-cumin powder